cjbeattie/wine-climate-api/README.md

 *n.b.
 Several assumptions were made which would normally be business decisions, and the appropriate channels consulted, however for the sake of the test I have instead continued with the assumtions and noted them below.*
 1. **Seasonal Suitability:** For each region, when is the best time of the year to grow grapes for wine production?
 - In the API response I've provided the optimal time of year `start_month` and `end_month`.
 Firstly I calculated the percentage of days in the ideal temp (25-32 degrees C) and humidity (40%-70% - the internet says this is ideal for grape growth) and grouped these by month.
 This is better than calculating the average per months as it doesn't account for the extremes.
 I then set what the threshold is for what would be considered "optimal" per month in terms of the *percentage of days that falls within this range*, this was totally arbitrary on my side and I'd normally consult business for this, but for now I've set the temperature days-in-range-per-month threshold to 15 and humidity days-in-range-per-month threshold to 30.
 I have assumed that optimal time of year may contain months that aren't optimal, i.e. optimal months don't have to be contiguous.
 This calculation is based on *all* records in the database as a time frame wasn't specified, so a more accurate result may be calculated by having more history in the database.
-Example:
+With current data, I've come to the conclusion that **McLaren Vale, South Australia** slightly outperforms the others.
+**Example response:**
 ```json
 "optimal_time_of_year": {
     "start_month": 1,
     "end_month": 2
 },
 ```
-    With current data, I've come to the conclusion that **McLaren Vale, South Australia** slightly outperforms the others.
 2. **Historical Performance:** Over the past 10 years, which region has historically experienced the worst climate conditions for grape cultivation?
 - This is provided in the response as `performance_past_10_years` and broken down into `winter_precipitation_total`, `percentage_days_in_optimal_temp_range` and `percentage_days_in_optimal_humidity_range`.
 I considered combining these 3 metrics into a single score, but felt it too complex with my lack of grape knowledge.
-Example:
+With current data, it's difficult to pick a worst performer.
+Each have their pros and cons with regard to rain, temperature and humidity, so this may explain why different regions specialize in different grapes.
+**Example response:**
 ```json
 "performance_past_10_years": {
     "winter_precipitation_total": "2125.36",